OutSystems/docs-validation/templates/process.md

    <td>
 <ul>

-<li>A sentence that introduces the process and provides a definition of what a user creates (the final output)
+<li>A sentence that introduces the process and provides a definition of what a user creates (the final output).
 </li>
 </ul>
    </td>